-Lords has been a City of Subiaco council-run community recreation facility for 12 years, reflecting the City's commitment to providing community-based facilities that offers great social benefit and improved community wellbeing.
-This vital community facility is for the use and enjoyment of the City's residents, employees and visitors, making Lords an important contributor to maintaining a healthy and active community.
+Lords has been a City of Subiaco council-run community recreation facility since 2009, reflecting the City's commitment to providing communitybased facilities that offers great social benefit and improved community wellbeing.
+This vital community facility is for the use and enjoyment of the City's residents, employees and visitors making Lords an important contributor to maintaining a healthy and active community.